hove-io/navitia/documentation/navitia.io/source/integration.rst

-name                    string                Name of the line coord                   `coord`_              Coordinates of the stop point administrative_regions  array of `admin`_     Administrative regions of the stop point in which is the stop point equipments              array of string       Equipments of the stop point stop_area               `stop_area`_          Stop Area containing this stop point
+name                    string                Name of the line coord                   `coord`_              Coordinates of the stop point administrative_regions  array of `admin`_     Administrative regions of the stop point in which is the stop point equipments              array of string       list of `equipment`_ of the stop point stop_area               `stop_area`_          Stop Area containing this stop point
 ======================= ===================== =====================================================================